anonymous-authors-2018/DisCoRL/README.md

 # DisCoRL: Continual Reinforcement Learning via Policy Distillation

-This is the code with which we used to produce our results of our paper for The Conference on Robot Learning (CoRL) 2019
+This is the code used to reproduce the results of our paper for The Conference on Robot Learning (CoRL) 2019.

-Our testing environment `Omnirobot` with three different tasks: target reaching, target circling and target escaping, one shall use the branch [escaping_task](https://github.com/anonymous-authors-2018/CoRL/tree/escaping_task) for the escaping task.
+Our environment `Omnirobot` includes three different tasks: target reaching, target circling and target escaping.
+One shall use the branch [escaping_task](https://github.com/anonymous-authors-2018/CoRL/tree/escaping_task) for the escaping task.
-For the tests of EWC method, one could refer to the branch [ewc](https://github.com/anonymous-authors-2018/CoRL/tree/ewc).
+For the baseline EWC method, refer to the branch [ewc](https://github.com/anonymous-authors-2018/CoRL/tree/ewc).
-To perform Progress and Compress experiments, please refer to the branch [ProgressCompress](https://github.com/anonymous-authors-2018/CoRL/tree/ProgressCompress).
+For the baseline Progress & Compress, please refer to the branch [ProgressCompress](https://github.com/anonymous-authors-2018/CoRL/tree/ProgressCompress).

 | **Omnidirectional robot environment**       |